lairdubois/lairdubois-opencutlist-sketchup-extension/README.md

-# L'Air du Bois : Sketchup Toolbox
+# L'Air du Bois : OpenCutList

-**L'Air du Bois : OpenCutList** is a [SketchUp](http://www.sketchup.com) Extension for automating the generation of cut lists for woodworking projects.
+**OpenCutList** is a [SketchUp](http://www.sketchup.com) Extension for automating the generation of cut lists for woodworking projects.

 ![OpenCutList](docs/img/capture.jpg)